Common Name: tatarian dogwood

 Other: Winter Interest

 Tolerate: Rabbit, Deer, Erosion

-Best grown in organically rich, medium moisture, well-drained soils in full sun to part shade.
+Best grown in organically rich, consistently moist, fertile, well-drained soils in full sun to part shade.
 Tolerant of a wide range of soils.
-Prefers consistently moist, well-drained soils.
+Established shrubs tolerate some dry soils as well as occasional standing water.
 Trim roots with a spade and promptly remove root suckers if colonial spread is undesired.
-Best red stem color occurs on young stems.
-Although pruning is not required, many gardeners choose to remove 20-25% of the oldest stems in early spring of each year to stimulate growth of new stems which will display the best red color.
-As an alternative to annual pruning, some gardeners prune all stems close to the ground in early spring every 2-3 years to renew.
-Any loss of flowers through spring pruning is not terribly significant since the small flowers of this dogwood are rather ordinary.
+Best stem color occurs on young stems.
+Although pruning is not required, many gardeners choose to remove 20-25% of the oldest stems in early spring of each year to stimulate growth of new stems which will display the best color.
+As an alternative to annual pruning, some gardeners prune all stems close to the ground (coppice to 8") in early spring every 2-3 years to renew.
+Any loss of flowers through spring pruning is not terribly significant since the small flowers of this dogwood are small and rather ordinary.
 Plants become stressed and more vulnerable to diseases such as canker in hot summer climates south of USDA Zone 7.